-WHY DO CHRISTIANS PRACTICE THIS RITUAL?
+WHY AND HOW DO CHRISTIANS PRACTICE THIS RITUAL?

 Once again, we face the daunting word WHY.
 Perhaps the most important word we can use in life.
 A truthful answer not only frees us but it also gives us a clearer mandate.

 His shed blood and death, offered once: “But when this priest had offered for all time one sacrifice for sins, he sat down at the right hand of God.”
 Hebrews 10:12